Command options / Setting tags¶

 and num_satom

-cell and supercell.
-In the full size force constants case,
+and supercell.
+In the full size force constants case, num_patom

-necessary to have smallest data size.
-In this case, --pa
+–pa is necessary to have smallest data size.
+In this case,

-has to be specified on reading.
-Otherwise phono3py can recognize if
+option has to be specified on reading.
+Otherwise phono3py can recognize

 and fc3.hdf5